CalabrianChopper/CalabianChopper/README.md

-- 👋 Hi, I’m @CalabianChopper (Ing.
+- 👋 Hi, I’m @CalabrianChopper (Ing.
 Francesco Chiodo)
 - 👀 I’m interested in building new AI project, FS web dev and PYTHON
 - 🌱 I’m currently learning the best way of using python
 - 💞️ I’m looking to collaborate on building new interesting project, especially in bioinformatics and graph theory